-Decision makers are faced with complex tradeoffs involving economic, environmental, or policy impacts of fleet management decisions or regulations, where the problem of car emissions (pollutants and noise) is intensified in cases (Miguel et al., 2011).
+Decision makers are faced with complex tradeoffs involving

+Table 1.
+Vehicles (V) type, purchase (P) prices, models, Operating costs of studied vehicles and service (S) date economic, environmental, or policy impacts of fleet management decisions or regulations, where the problem of car emissions (pollutants and noise) is intensified in cases (Jesse and Feng, 2011).
 The average age of the car fleet is relatively high, since older cars not only produce higher emissions but also fail to use new and environmentally friendlier technologies.
 Supporting the efficient replacement policies to minimize the vehicle noise and pollutants will increase the vehicle operating costs.
 This leads to a change in the database used to get the efficient solutions.
 Therefore, it is important to give idea about these elements that could be change using decision support Systems.
 The permitted emission level on retest and in-use vehicles is about 20 % higher than the permitted level for new vehicles.